 Step 3 – Prepare the Opening and Install the Sill

 Ensure the opening is clean and the subflooring near the sill is in good condition.
 Check the subflooring or sill area with a level.
 If it’s not level, you’ll need to use shims to build up the sill to the correct height.
 The sill needs to be high enough so your new door swings clear of carpeting or rugs inside.
 Test the fit by setting your new door in the opening.
-An important part is often installing a sill pan which helps protect against water getting in.
+An important step is often installing a sill pan, which helps protect against water infiltration.
 Once the sill position (or shims) is right, you might secure it with screws.
 Apply flashing tape over the sill area and up the sides of the opening to protect against water intrusion.

 Step 4 – Place the New Door Unit and Secure